 Tren Crucero will take you on an incredible trip through Ecuador's history from the soaring highlands to the endless plains of the coast.
 This is a unique experience on a vintage train which features four different coaches each reflecting aspects of the countries history and culture.
 For some parts of the journey the train is pulled by restored steam locomotives, adding to the authenticity of the trip.
-The on board service is excellent and the hotels which feature en route are luxurious.
+The on board service is excellent and accommodation is based on charming local properties.

 Day 1 Depart the UK for your overnight flight to Quito via Bogota, Colombia.

-Day 7 Departing from Riobamba, today's scenery will be the most diverse taking you from the cool mountain highlands, through transitional cloud forest and onto the steamy coastal region.
-Take the steam locamotive to Colta to visit the Balbanera church, the first to be built in the country and onto Guamote for the indigenous market.
+Day 6 Departing from Riobamba, today's scenery will be the most diverse taking you from the cool mountain highlands, through transitional cloud forest and onto the steamy coastal region.
+Take the steam locomotive to Colta to visit the Balbanera church, the first to be built in the country and onto Guamote for the authentic indigenous market.
 The highlight, after lunch, is the Devil's Nose section of the track with it's switchbacks and dramatic scenery.
-You will also be able to appreciate the complexities encountered during the construction of this railway.
+You will be able to appreciate the complexities encountered during the construction of this railway.
 Spend the night in the tiny town of Alausi, a town lost in time, nestled between towering mountains and plantations.

 This trip has no fixed departures but restrictions may apply - check operator website

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown

 Sign up to our weekly Trip Finder email and get a selection of the best trips to feed your Wanderlust